KatjaLeonteva/pokemon/README.md

 # Ash’s Pokémon Card Collection Assignment

-The dahsboard is aimed to help Ash to explore and understand his Pokémon card collection.
+The dashboard is aimed to help Ash to explore and understand his Pokémon card collection.

 ## Tech
 - **React + TypeScript + Vite** → provides a fast, minimal, and type-safe setup.
 React for component-based UI development.
 TypeScript for type safety and better code maintainability.
 Vite for fast builds, HMR (Hot Module Replacement), and an optimized ESM-based dev server.
 - **Tailwind CSS** → a utility-first CSS framework that makes styling faster and more maintainable.
 Enables responsive, reusable, and modern UI styling without writing custom CSS files.
 Treeshaking removes unused styles, reducing final bundle size.
 - **Echarts** → a data visualization library.
 Supports interactive charts with smooth animations.
 Optimized for large datasets, making it ideal for dashboard analytics.
 Works well with React to dynamically update charts based on data.
-[Essos theme](https://echarts.apache.org/en/theme-builder.html) for styling.
+[Essos theme](https://echarts.apache.org/en/theme-builder.html) for styling that features a vibrant yellow palette, reminiscent of Pikachu's iconic color scheme.

 ## Setup instructions